runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 Big Idea Designers
 ------------------

-The introduction of the artist into graphic advertising.

 These european designers influenced a new generation of American designers, primarily centered around New York School of Advertising in the 50's and 60's.
 These so-called _Big Idea_ designers often relied on the creativity of the individual designer, introducing the idea of the artist into mainstream advertising.

-Characterized by a balance between simplicity and playfulness, these designers revolutionized the advertising industry, and invented a whole new way of reaching the consumer.
+Characterized by a balance between simplicity and playfulness, these designers revolutionized the advertising industry.
 This period is often called _the golden days_ of advertising, as glorified in the TV-series _Mad Men_.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/beetle2_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/beetle2.jpg" />

+William Bernbach's _Think Small_ campaign has become the go-to example of these "Big Idea" designers.
+Some of the things to notice here is its heavy use of white-space, simplistic typography, and creative text copy.

-Originally designed by Ferdinand Porsche as a _people's car_ for the third Reich (on orders by Hitler), the Beetle was not an obvious success on the American market.
-The _Think Small_ campaign by William Bernbach with its heavy use of white-space, simplistic typography, and creative text copy, managed to build a strong relationship between the Beetle and American consumers.
+The Beetle was originally designed as a _people's car_ for Nazi Germany, so the Beetle was not an obvious success on the American market.
+The _Think Small_ campaign managed to build a strong relationship between the Beetle and American consumers.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/beetle_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/beetle.jpg" />

+Here's another example from the campaign.
+The playfulness and simplicity was something entirely new in advertising.
+Also notice the use of "." at the end of short headings.
+That's where that started.

+William Bernbach was definitely one of many designers who took on the role as an independent artist:

 <blockquote data-slideshow="self">
 	"Let us prove to the world that good taste, good art, and good writing can be good selling." - William Bernbach
 </blockquote>

-The Beetle campaign dared making fun of the Volkswagen brand.
-Also notice the use of "." at the end of short headings.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/paulrand_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/paulrand.jpg" />

 **Paul Rand** is without doubt one of the most influential graphic designers in the history of the field.
 He is mostly known for his logo design for IBM, NeXT computer and a thousand other companies.

+Here are a few examples of his work.
+Notice the beautiful use of color.
+Notice the composition.
+It's simple but brilliant.
+Not a finger to put on it.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/dada_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/dada.jpg" />

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/next_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/next.jpg" />

+Rand was apparently paid $100.000 by Steve Jobs for designing this logo.
+The story is that when Rand revealed the logo, Jobs' first words where: "May I hug you?".

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/ibm_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/ibm.jpg" />

+One of the most cherished company identities in the world.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/eyebeem_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/eyebeem.jpg" />

 Rand is also known for his critique of graphic design education.
-He resigned as head of the Graphic Design department at Yale because they included post-moderne theory in the curriculum.
-However, through books and writing he helped define what graphic design is:
+He resigned as head of the Graphic Design department at Yale because they included post-modern theory in the curriculum.
+Apparently it clashed with his modernist thinking.

+Rand is also known for his many books that helped define what graphic design actually is:

 <blockquote data-slideshow="self">
 	Before you have focused your thoughts you are all over the place, because you are searching.
 You are feeling.
 You are looking for things.
 You do not know what you are doing.
 You are lost.
 You are in a maze.
 So thinking is the number one in the design process.
 The design is the product of your thinking - Paul Rand